brunokc/dicpp/README.md

 As long as the service implements a static `Create()` method that matches the constructor signature, the dependency injection will happen automatically.
-The static `Create()` method is needed because, as of C\++17, it's not possible to deduce constructor arguments in C++.
+The static `Create()` method is needed because, as of C\++17, it's not possible to deduce the arguments to a constructor in C++.

 ```c++
 [...]